Frobenius monoidal functors from (co)Hopf adjunctions: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Chelsea Walton for her guidance and support throughout the project.
+The author would also like to thank the anonymous referee for providing detailed comments that significantly improved the exposition of our manuscript.
 The author is partially supported by Nettie S.~Autrie Research Fellowship from Rice University.